Augmenta-tech/Augmenta-scanner/README.md

 ## USE
 This tool was made to be used as a creative instrument in Ableton Live.
 Do not hesitate to experiment with the plugin in order to make your project and composition idea interactive.
 Have fun !

+## TOUCHDESIGNER

+IP and port outputs to touchdesigner are accessible with the plugin.
+They send the scanner movement data, and the people passing information on the scan bar.
+You can use the touchdesigner example session available in this gituhb.

 ## Credits

 Designed & developped by Guillaume BREVET & AUGMENTA